-Art Modell’s acolytes in the Baltimore press are at it again and this one might be the worst yet.
-ESPN’s Jamison Hensley, former longtime Ravens reporter for the Baltimore Sun closes his half-hearted effort with a predictable and pathetic tug at the heartstrings.
+Art Modell’s acolytes in the Baltimore press are at it again and the latest might be the worst yet.
+ESPN’s Jamison Hensley, former longtime Ravens reporter for the Baltimore Sun closes his column with a tug at the heartstrings.

 “I still believe Modell will end up [enshrined, but t]he moment will be bittersweet,” Hensley says. “[B]ecause Modell should’ve been there a long time ago.
 He should’ve been there in Canton to enjoy it.”